 The Nuclear Fuel Cycle

-There are three common ways to mine uranium, depending on the depth of the orebody and the deposit's geological characteristics:
+Once an orebody is discovered and defined by exploration, there are three common ways to mine uranium, depending on the depth of the orebody and the deposit’s geological characteristics:

 - Open pit mining is used if the ore is near the surface.
 The ore is usually mined using drilling and blasting.

 - Underground mining is used if the ore is too deep to make open pit mining economical.
 Tunnels and shafts provide access to the ore.

 - In situ recovery (ISR) does not require large scale excavation.
 Instead, holes are drilled into the ore and a solution is used to dissolve the uranium.
 The solution is pumped to the surface where the uranium is recovered.

 Ore from open pit and underground mines is processed to extract the uranium and package it as a powder typically referred to as uranium concentrates (U3O8) or yellowcake.
 The leftover processed rock and other solid waste (tailings) is placed in an engineered tailings facility.